kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ```
 ![Web Animations API Animation object returned](/photos/2016-05-21-2.jpg)

 This is the main advantage of WAAPI over the CSS animations.
-Having an access to these bad boys, allows us to create things like this...
+Having an access to these goodness, allows us to create more complex effects.
+If you didn't dive into world of ES2015 Promises yet, it's worth to have a look at ["Asynchronous programming (background)"](http://exploringjs.com/es6/ch_async.html) by Dr. Axel Rauschmayer or ["ES6 Promises in Depth"](https://ponyfoo.com/articles/es6-promises-in-depth) by Nicolás Bevacqua.
+Future spec includes more promises than current implementation (`finished` & `ready`).
+[Dan Wilson](https://twitter.com/dancwilson) wrote a helpful article about working with [Promises in Web Animations](http://danielcwilson.com/blog/2016/03/animations-and-promises/).
+Time for simple example...

 <p>
 <p data-height="616" data-theme-id="dark" data-slug-hash="EKJqxG" data-default-tab="result" data-user="pawelgrzybek" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/pawelgrzybek/pen/EKJqxG/">2016-05-21-2</a> by Pawel Grzybek (<a href="http://codepen.io/pawelgrzybek">@pawelgrzybek</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>
 </p>

-!!!
-Word about promises !!!

 ## Animator constructor